 A life-limiting illness offers time to say goodbye.
 You can encourage the person with advanced cancer to share their feelings, and you can share your own in return.
 It is understandable that you might not know what to say, or worry about saying the wrong thing.
 Ask the person if they would like to talk about how they are feeling.
 This can give you an idea of whether they are ready to talk about the situation – they may be avoiding the topic for fear of upsetting you.

 Some people who are dying refuse to acknowledge it or may seem to be in denial.
 This might be because they prefer to focus on the present moment.
 If you find this upsetting, it may help to talk it over with the social worker on your treatment team or call Cancer Council 13 11 20.

 You can ask the person with advanced cancer if they want to visit a special place or contact someone they’ve lost touch with.
 They may also appreciate help creating a legacy, such as documenting their life in some way, creating a memory box of keepsakes, or writing letters to family and friends.
 One option is to create an “emotional will”, a document that shares their thoughts with their family and friends.
-Download the Groundswell Project’s Emotional Will and Death Checklist.
+Read more about preparing an emotional will at the Dying to Know Day website.